DecisionTechnologies/technicaltest-seedproject-part-complete/README.md

 - **WHEN** filtering by _BT_, _broadband_ **AND** _tv_ **THEN** show the **2** deals for BT with broadband and tv only

 > ℹ️ NOTE: 'Broadband' and 'Fibre Broadband' should be considered the same product.
 'Phone' should be ignored.

+### Sorting criteria

+A select should be added to the page with the options: "Default", "Upfront cost", and "Total cost".

+- **WHEN** sorting by "Default" apply no sorting
+- **WHEN** sorting by "Upfront cost" sort by the upfrontCost property
+- **WHEN** sorting by "Total cost" sort by the sum of the upfrontCost and totalContractCost properties

 ## Getting set up